Golden Oreo Truffles.

 - 12 ounces high quality white chocolate or semi-sweet chocolate

-Using a hand-held or stand mixer fitted with a paddle attachment, beat the Oreo crumbs with the cream cheese until combined.
+- Using a hand-held or stand mixer fitted with a paddle attachment, beat the Oreo crumbs with the cream cheese until combined.
 The mixture will be thick and sticky.
-You may do this step by hand, but I find using a mixer is much easier.
+You can do this step by hand, but I find using a mixer is much easier.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.